 Do you know Miss Piggy's full name?
-Have you heard about Liam Payne's severe phobia?
-Do you know how many species of fish can walk on land?
+The weirdest pet ever owned by a U.S. president?
+Or how many species of fish can walk on land?
 We rounded up the most interesting facts we could find.
-Scroll to learn new fun facts ASAP!
+Keep scrolling to learn a bunch of new fun facts ASAP!

 1. Ketchup was sold as medicine in the 1830s.

 2. Modern thong underwear was introduced by Fiorello La Guardia, the mayor of New York City.

 4. Robert Todd Lincoln, Abraham Lincoln's son, was in close proximity to three out of four presidential assassinations.

 5. Clownfish can change their sex, including their reproductive organs, and the process is irreversible.

 6. If you're being violent or drunk in Japan the police will get a futon and roll you into a burrito.

 8. All mammals take about 12 seconds to poop, regardless of size.